GloriEvo/GloriEvo/README.md

 ✦

-I'm a yumeshipper: I have a lot of weird/uncommon f/os & am hypersharing (kind of a sad combo) any of my oc x canon ships also double as selfships.
-Ask if you're curious about my yumes!
+I'm a yumeshipper: I have a lot of weird/uncommon f/os & am hypersharing. (kind of a sad combo)

+Any of my oc x canon ships also double as selfships.